Transport

 Common questions

-Can foreigners use Didi in China?
+Can foreign visitors use the DiDi app in China?

-Should I use Didi from the airport?
+Should I use DiDi from the airport?

-Do Didi drivers speak English?
+Do DiDi drivers speak English?

 Do not assume drivers speak English.
 Use in-app messaging, translation, map pins, and Chinese address screenshots.

-What is the safest first Didi ride?
+What is the safest first DiDi ride?

 A simple hotel-to-restaurant or hotel-to-station ride is easier than your first airport pickup.
 If possible, test the app in a lower-pressure situation before relying on it for a tight transfer.